frost-tb-voo/kp2md/README.md

 # kp2md
-Unofficial Firefox extension.
+Firefox extension.
-This extension provides a functionality to export Google Keep itemized notes as a markdown file.
+This extension provides an unofficial functionality to export Google Keep itemized notes as a markdown file.

 ## How